connervieira/connervieira/README.md

 ### Can I find the source code for all V0LT software here on Github?

 While a good portion of V0LT source code can be found on Github, there are a few programs that aren't hosted here.
 Since Github is run by Microsoft, and it requires non-free JavaScript to function, my main place for hosting source code is on the V0LT website itself.

+### Do you program professionally?

+I do not.
+I'm currently studying to go into cyber security, and V0LT is a side project that I'm admittedly extremely invested in.
+I don't program professionally, and the only time I make anything off of it is when people who enjoy my work [contribute financially](https://v0lttech.com/donate.php) to my website.